top of page

 In keeping with this, when adding to our team, we not only look for depth of knowledge, technical skill and experience, but nice, caring people too!

 Having previously worked within multidisciplinary settings, the Vitruvian team recognises the importance of developing trusted working relationships with local health professionals.
-We have developed such relationships with established GP clinics, Surgeons and Physiotherapists in West London.
+We have developed such relationships with GP clinics, Surgeons, Exercise Medicine Consultants, Neurologists, Oncologists and Physiotherapists in West London.

 The business managed to negotiate the challenges of Covid by moving online and we have kept this part of the business operational.
 Currently, as well as providing home visits and gym based appointments, we work remotely with clients in countries including Spain, Iceland, America, Brazil, Switzerland and throughout the UK.